Check and Double Check: Response

 The film was profitable for RKO, earning a profit of $260,000.
-However, RKO examined ticket sale patterns and determined that the film's success was due to the curiosity factor of the audience wanting to see the black-face performances of their two radio stars, but once seen, the novelty was worn off.
+However, Amos 'n' Andy had no future with the studio, and were branded a freak attraction good for one film only.
+RKO had examined ticket-sale patterns, and determined that audiences had only been curious about seeing their two radio favorites.
+Once seen, their novelty and appeal were gone.

 Variety called it "the best picture for children ever put on the screen".
 Mordaunt Hall, film critic for The New York Times, gave the film a lackluster review, praising the efforts of Gosden and Correll, while not being as kind to the rest of the cast.
+Gosden and Correll were themselves ashamed of the film, with Gosden calling it "just about the worst movie ever," but it didn't hurt their continued popularity on radio.

-Two animated short films were made following Check and Double Check: The Rasslin' Match and The Lion Tamer.
-However, no sequel was ever produced and there were no further attempts at live-action portrayals of Amos 'n' Andy until the CBS television show which ran from 1951–1953, although the radio show continued to be a top-rated program throughout the 1930s and 1940s.
+RKO did release two short subjects related to the Amos 'n' Andy franchise.
+These were animated cartoons produced by The Van Beuren Corporation in 1934: The Rasslin' Match and The Lion Tamer.
+Freeman Gosden and Charles Correll recorded their own dialect voices for the soundtracks.
+However, the projected series ended after only the two films.
+Gosden and Correll made one more motion-picture appearance (as guest stars in The Big Broadcast of 1936), but there were no further attempts at live-action portrayals of Amos 'n' Andy until the Amos 'n' Andy television show (1951–1953), although the radio show continued to be a top-rated program throughout the 1930s and 1940s.